wuyangf7/OPERA/README.md

 ```
 * --thresh-PP specifies significance threshold of PPA to perform heterogeneity test and output the significant results.
 * --thresh-SMR specifies significance threshold of SMR to perform the OPERA analysis, e.g., 0.05 (default).
+* --opera-smr turn on the flag of runing OPERA analysis using the estimated SMR effect rather than estimated joint-SMR effect.

 OPERA shares the same data management function and flags with the SMR software, for a full list of option reference, please see [here](https://cnsgenomics.com/software/smr/#OptionsReference).